 Through the years, the waters of the Nile have been a point of contention in East Africa and the horn of Africa.
 The other Nile sharing countries especially; Uganda, Kenya, Ethiopia, and Sudan have usually complained about Egyptian dominion.
 Several attempts have been made to forge an understanding among these countries yet it remains difficult to for them to agree given their differences, and self interests.
 While at Entebbe on 14th.
 May.
 2010, Uganda, Rwanda, Tanzania and Ethiopia signed a new agreement on sharing the Nile waters, the agreement however stirred opposition and dispute from Egypt and Sudan.
 These water conflicts could go on for years among these countries till an alternate water source is found.
 Most of these countries depend on the Nile not only for their water supply but also for their social and economic development.
 The Nile is backbone of Egyptian civilization.

-River Nile is nature’s hub.
+River Nile Uganda is nature’s hub.
 The waters and the surrounding areas are a habitat to massive wildlife population.
-The areas near the river are a home to tropical rainforests and bamboo trees.
+The areas near the river are a home to tropical rain forests and bamboo trees.
 Banana plants are also common around the river.
-The reptiles to encounter at the river include; Nile crocodiles, monitor lizards, softshell turtle, and about fifteen species of venomous snakes.
+The reptiles to encounter at the river include; Nile crocodiles, monitor lizards, soft shell turtle, and about fifteen species of venomous snakes.
 The Nile crocodile is the most common reptile on the river banks – it can be as long as 20 feet and weigh as much 1500 pounds.
 The common fish species in the river include; lung fish, Nile perch, tiger fish, and the red-tailed catfish.

 Adventure and Tourism

-River Nile is a major tourist attraction.
+River Nile Uganda is one of the country’s major tourist attraction.
 At its source in Jinja – Uganda, the Nile attracts a myriad tourists on a daily basis.
 A day spent at the Nile is an adventurous one and a sating experience for the avid tourist.
 The activities to enjoy while at the river include; white water rafting, jet boating, bungee jumping, kayaking, swimming, horse riding, quad biking, canoeing, fishing, birding, mountain biking, bungee jumping, boat cruising at Bujagali falls, and visiting the Itanda falls.
 An adventure experience at the Nile is worthwhile.